 Perform exercises to strengthen calves and shins.

 If you are currently having shin pain you may need to take a day or two of rest and start back more slowly.
-Remember RICE: Rest, Ice, Compression and Elevation (and Ibuprofen works wonders).
+Remember RICE: Rest, Ice, Compression and Elevation.
+Ibuprofen is often recommended.
+There are health risk with this product.
+So don't use without doing your own research.

 If you are doing all of the above and the problem does not get better see a sports medicine doctor or podiatrist.